Table of Contents

 Protecting Your Family's Future

 Losing someone you love is devastating.
 Navigating the legal system while grieving is something no family should have to do alone.
-But the decisions you make in the weeks and months after a wrongful death—whether to file a claim, when to file, how to preserve evidence, and which attorney to trust with your family's case—will shape your family's financial future for years to come.
+But the decisions made in the weeks and months after a wrongful death—whether to file a claim, when to file, how to preserve evidence, and which attorney to trust with the family's case—will shape the family's financial future for years to come.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), surviving family members have the right to pursue compensation for their losses.
+However, time is critical: Colorado law imposes a strict two-year statute of limitations (C.R.S. § 13-80-102) from the date of death to file a wrongful death claim.
+Additionally, Colorado caps wrongful death damages at $2,125,000 as of 2025 (C.R.S. § 13-21-203).
+These legal constraints underscore why experienced legal guidance during this vulnerable period is invaluable for protecting a family's rights and maximizing available recovery.

 Here's what happens when you reach out to us: